Best Time to Visit Banff, Canada: When to Go & Weather Guide

 Bighorn Sheep in Spring

-Spring also starts to see the top hiking trails awaking from their winter slumber including the route to Moraine Lake (generally cleared between mid- to late May).
-Generally, you’ll be access most of them by mid-June.
+Spring also starts to see the hiking trails waking up from their winter slumber, including the route to Moraine Lake, which is generally cleared between mid- to late May.
+Generally, you’ll be able to access most of the lakes by mid-June.

-Thanks to its location high up in Canadian Rockies, the skiing season generally still rolls on into late May.
+Thanks to its location high up in the Canadian Rockies, the skiing season can still roll on into late May.

 Spring festivals & events